Sixdd6/drop-docs/docs/guides/exposing.md

 # Exposing your instance
-Exposing your instance allows it to be accessible from other computers than the one you're hosting it on.
+Exposing your instance allows it to be accessible across your network or over the internet.

 ## Setting `EXTERNAL_URL`
-Drop uses `EXTERNAL_URL` for creating invitation links, OIDC redirects, and everything else.
-It should be passed as an environment variable, and include the protocol, ip/domain, and port (if applicable).
+Drop uses the `EXTERNAL_URL` environment variable for creating invitation links, OIDC redirects, and everything else.
+It should include the protocol, ip/domain, and port (if applicable).
 Examples include:
 - `http://192.168.0.100:3000`
 - `https://drop.my.domain/`
 - `http://drop.home.arpa:3000`